domcloud/domcloud/docs/troubleshoot.md

 #### Passenger Phusion

 + Passenger Phusion Node.JS looks for `app.js`, `passenger_wsgi.py` or `config.ru` in parent of root path to start the app.
-+ The GLS feature from Passenger Phusion can start any app, even binary files.
++ The GLS feature from Passenger Phusion can start any app, even binary files, provided you pass `$PORT` correctly.
 + Passenger Phusion Node.JS works with CJS.
 If your project use ESM you need to use GLS.
 + Passenger Phusion will be activated if `passenger_enabled on` and no files present in destination path.
 + You can tell if Phusion is serving a file by checking `server: nginx + Phusion Passenger` HTTP header.